Sirius-A/sv-restaurant-zug-bot/README.md

     $ npm install
     ```

-3. Adjust the code and set the API token for your own bot.
+3. Adjust the code and set the API token to your own bot.
 Talk to the [BotFather](https://telegram.me/BotFather) for that.
     To run the bot on your machine run

     ```
     $ node index.js
     ```

-4. Once you’re satisfied with the behavior, commit all your files and deploy the app to Heroku
+4. Once you’re satisfied with the behavior, commit all your files and deploy the app to a node hoster of your choice.
+Heroku

     ```
     $ heroku create